Ladle (metallurgy): Pour designs

 Ladles can be either open-topped or covered.
 Covered ladles have a (sometimes removable) dome-shaped lid to contain radiant heat; they lose heat slower than open-topped ladles.
 Small ladles do not commonly have covers, although a ceramic blanket may be used instead (where available).

 Medium and large ladles which are suspended from a crane have a bail which holds the ladle on shafts, called trunnions.
 To tilt the ladle a gearbox is used and this is typically a worm gear.
 The gear mechanism may be hand operated with a large wheel or may be operated by an electric motor or pneumatic motor.
 Powered rotation allows the ladle operator to be moved to a safe distance and control the rotation of the ladle via a pendant or radio remote control.
 Powered rotation also allows the ladle to have a number of rotation speeds which may be beneficial to the overall casting process.
 Powered rotation obviously also reduces the effort required by the ladle operator and allows high volumes of molten metal to be transferred and poured for long periods without operator fatigue.
-Where the ladle is fitted with a manually operated gearbox, the type of gearbox most commonly used is the worm and wheel design because in most practical circumstances, and when correctly maintained it can be considered as "self-locking" and doesn't need an internal friction brake to regulate the tilting speed of the ladle.
+Where the ladle is fitted with a manually operated gearbox, the type of gearbox most commonly used is the worm and wheel design because in most practical circumstances, and when correctly maintained it can be considered as "self-locking" and does not need an internal friction brake to regulate the tilting speed of the ladle.
 Other types of gear system can also be used but they have to be fitted with an additional braking system that can hold the ladle if the operator takes his hand off the hand-wheel.

 Lip-axis ladles may also use hydraulic rams to tilt the ladle.
 The largest ladles are un-geared and are typically poured using a special, two-winch crane, where the main winch carries the ladle while the second winch engages a lug at the bottom of the ladle.
 Raising the second winch then rotates the ladle on its trunnions.

 Ladles are often designed for special purposes such as adding alloys to the molten metal.
 Ladles may also have porous plugs inserted into the base, so inert gases can be bubbled through the ladle to enhance alloying or metallic treatment practices.